 - stress the importance of including all members of the community in decisions.

-What can grassroots
+What can grassroots organisations do?

 Grassroots organisations have a key role to play in helping communities and specific groups (eg women) to come together and work on land-related problems.
 Grassroots organisations can: